Blood type: Plasma compatibility

-Rh D antibodies are uncommon, so generally neither D negative nor D positive blood contain anti-D antibodies.
-If a potential donor is found to have anti-D antibodies or any strong atypical blood group antibody by antibody screening in the blood bank, they would not be accepted as a donor (or in some blood banks the blood would be drawn but the product would need to be appropriately labeled); therefore, donor blood plasma issued by a blood bank can be selected to be free of D antibodies and free of other atypical antibodies, and such donor plasma issued from a blood bank would be suitable for a recipient who may be D positive or D negative, as long as blood plasma and the recipient are ABO compatible.

 Universal donors and universal recipients

-In transfusions of packed red blood cells, individuals with type O Rh D negative blood are often called universal donors.
-Those with type AB Rh D positive blood are called universal recipients.
+In transfusions of red blood cells, individuals with type O Rh D-negative blood are often called universal donors.
+Those with type AB Rh D-positive blood are called universal recipients.
 However, these terms are only generally true with respect to possible reactions of the recipient's anti-A and anti-B antibodies to transfused red blood cells, and also possible sensitization to Rh D antigens.
 One exception is individuals with hh antigen system (also known as the Bombay phenotype) who can only receive blood safely from other hh donors, because they form antibodies against the H antigen present on all red blood cells.

-Blood donors with exceptionally strong anti-A, anti-B or any atypical blood group antibody may be excluded from blood donation.
+Blood donors with exceptionally strong anti-A, anti-B, or any atypical blood group antibody may be excluded from blood donation of high plasma volume blood products.
 In general, while the plasma fraction of a blood transfusion may carry donor antibodies not found in the recipient, a significant reaction is unlikely because of dilution.

-Additionally, red blood cell surface antigens other than A, B and Rh D, might cause adverse reactions and sensitization, if they can bind to the corresponding antibodies to generate an immune response.
+Additionally, red blood cell surface antigens other than A, B and Rh D might cause adverse reactions and sensitization, if they can bind to the corresponding antibodies to generate an immune response.
 Transfusions are further complicated because platelets and white blood cells (WBCs) have their own systems of surface antigens, and sensitization to platelet or WBC antigens can occur as a result of transfusion.

 For transfusions of plasma, this situation is reversed.
 Type O plasma, containing both anti-A and anti-B antibodies, can only be given to O recipients.
-The antibodies will attack the antigens on any other blood type.
+The antibodies will attack the antigens of any other blood type.
 Conversely, AB plasma can be given to patients of any ABO blood group, because it does not contain any anti-A or anti-B antibodies.

 Blood typing

-Typically, blood type tests are performed through addition of a blood sample to a solution containing antibodies corresponding to each antigen.
+Typically, blood type tests are performed by adding a blood sample to a solution containing antibodies corresponding to each antigen.
 The presence of an antigen on the surface of the blood cells is indicated by agglutination.